Most importantly we aim to have fun, hence it is a playshop rather than a workshop. Alcoholic beverages are permitted. BYOB.

 We use stoneware clay and form utilitarian pottery such as cups, mugs, small bowls, planters, and vases, as well as decorative sculptural pottery using real, fantasy, or abstract ideas for your inspiration.

-The main hand-building methods we use are slab, coli, and pinch pot methods.
-Each has its unique advantage to create using them.
+We use slab, coil, and pinch pot hand-building methods to make pottery.
+Each has its unique advantage using them.
 Usually, each pottery playshop is designed using one method so everyone can begin making after the demonstration, and assistance can be given if needed.
 The playshop is flexible, meaning if it is slab-building to make a mug, you can make a vase, or planter-put a hole in it!
 Or if it is a pinch pot playshop to make cauldrons (3-legged bowls), you can make a pumpkin or planter.

-Your pottery will be finished with your choice of glaze and ready for you to pick up in usually 3-4 weeks, or shipped to you at cost if you choose.
+Your pottery will be finished with a food-safe glaze and ready for you to pick up in usually 3-4 weeks, or shipped to you at cost if you choose.

 The slab method is ideal for creating plates, dishes, and container-type forms like mugs, cups, planters, and vases.
 We roll out the stoneware clay using a rolling pin on canvas mats to 1/4 inch thickness, cut, decorate, and form or assemble to the desired shape.
 Below are examples of pottery using the slab-building method.